Megan Sever, Editor & Writer

 In talking with scientists and science organizations in 2019, I learned there was a need for freelance editing services.
 Staff were already stretched thin — and many had little experience or training in editing anyway.
 As I had nearly 20 years in science communications — writing and editing — I saw a need I could fill.
 So I founded Gneiss Editing LLC to rid the geoscience world of poor grammar.
 While I started solely editing, now I also write and mentor new writers (see Services).
 I get to do it all from my home office in Portland, Oregon, where my cats chase squirrels from my office window and my kids inform me when it's time for a snuggle break.

-In my spare time, I'm a runner, softball player and coach, golfer, hiker, skier, Little League coach, parent to two adorable little kids, wife to my college sweetheart, cook, animal rescue volunteer, and precinct committee person (an elected position in my county).
+In my spare time, I'm a runner, softball player and coach, golfer, hiker, skier, Little League coach, parent to two adorable little kids, wife to my college sweetheart, cook, animal rescue volunteer, neighborhood leader (community organizer) and precinct committee person (an elected position in my county).
 I'm also a huge sports fan, cheering especially for the Braves, Brewers, Packers, Redskins, Blazers, Ducks and Badgers.

 Check out my company's Capability Statement here.

 How I got here: Growing up, I was always able to express myself well through the written word.
 And though I loved being outside, exploring nature, I didn't think I had the fortitude for science.
 Fortunately, in college, I took a geology class (yes, that one — "Rocks for Jocks") and I fell in love.
 My mentor in geology suggested I look into a job in science writing.
 Say what?!
 I did not know one could combine such passions.
 With degrees in English and Geology, what could I be better qualified to do than write about geology?
 I started freelancing for Geotimes Magazine, eventually joined the staff, became editor, led the transition to EARTH Magazine, and led the team that produced this spectacular magazine for more than a decade.